NOC-OI/CodeReviewNetwork/README.md

 ### Location

-~~The location of the code review (or the tool used for the remote meeting) is left to the author and reviewer to decide upon (your lab/office, a meeting room, a local café etc).~~

-All code reviews must be carried out remotely at the moment.
-Please have a look at the [list of options for remote code reviews](remote.md).
+The location of the code review and whether it is online or in person is left to the author and reviewer to decide upon.
+It could be inyour lab/office, a meeting room, a local café or a Teams/Zoom meeting.
+Please have a look at the [list of options for remote code reviews](remote.md) for more on ways to run remote code reviews.

 ### Duration and scope of the review